BM-Daniel/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

     have a copy of the /etc/passwd file in /tmp have a file named /tmp/isworking containing the string OK

-Letâ€™s pretend that without these 2 elements, my web application cannot work.
+Let's pretend that without these 2 elements, my web application cannot work.

 Let's go through this example and fix the server.